tonyynot/anthernet/_posts/2017-12-01-blockchain-tech-in-2018.md

 Read the OmiseGo white paper [here](https://cdn.omise.co/omg/whitepaper.pdf)

 ## [Raiblocks](https://raiblocks.net/) [XRB]
 RaiBlocks can be best understood as what Bitcoin is supposed to be.
-It's main usage is as a currency and technically it functions as the best one on the market.
-XRB offers instant transactions with zero fees and has infinite scalability.
-The problem of scaling to mass adoption is an ongoing issue with many cryptocurrencies, most notoriously seen as the core issue behind the [Bitcoin civil war](https://www.wsj.com/articles/bitcoins-civil-war-what-you-need-to-know-1501508664).
+It's main usage is as a currency and with instant transactions, zero fees and infinite scalability, XRB is the most efficient coin on the market.
+The problem of scaling to mass adoption is an ongoing issue with many cryptocurrencies, most notoriously seen as the core issue behind the [Bitcoin civil war](https://www.wsj.com/articles/bitcoins-civil-war-what-you-need-to-know-1501508664) but RaiBlocks aims to solve this problem by making XRB ininitely scalable.
+With no transaction fees it makes XRB an ideal coin for both trading and commerce.
 Read the Raiblocks white paper [here](https://raiblocks.net/media/RaiBlocks_Whitepaper__English.pdf?source=techstories.org)

 ## [Request Network](https://request.network/#/) [REQ]